theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Running FastQC
 --------------

 We will now assess the quality of the reads that we downloaded.
-First, make sure you are still in the `fastqc_data` directory
+First, make sure you are still in the `fastq_data` directory.

-    $ cd /scratch/im21/[your_userid]/fastqc_data/
+    $ cd /scratch/im21/[your_userid]/fastq_data/

 > Exercise